DiamondBond/goderby/PRD.md

 ## 1. Overview

-This PRD defines the expansion of Derby Go!’s gameplay loop to include a richer endgame experience and enhanced social sharing mechanics.
+This PRD defines the expansion of Go!
+Derby’s gameplay loop to include a richer endgame experience and enhanced social sharing mechanics.
 The goal is to improve player retention by adding depth to horse progression, retirement mechanics, and social sharing of achievements.

 ---